-2 Chairman's News | Newsroom | The United States Senate Committee on Finance associated with kidney procurement at the end of each year, while they negotiate reimbursement rates for other organ procurements in collaboration with transplant centers in real time.
+2 Chairman's News | Newsroom | The United States Senate Committee on Finance designated service area; secondly, OPOs predominantly determine their reimbursement rates for transplanted organs.
+Notably, OPOs receive full reimbursement from the CMS for all costs associated with kidney procurement at the end of each year, while they negotiate with private and public insurers reimbursement rates for other organ procurements in collaboration with transplant centers in real time.